NVIDIA/nvidia-monitor-eventing/tools/device-id-lang/README.md

 The language has two implementations:

 1. Python implementation `tools/device-id-lang/ids.py` to be used as a standalone CLI program as well as a python module to use in other scripts.
-2. C++ implementation in the form of set of classes to be used directly by the AML daemon's code, defined in the `device_id` namespace, in the files
+2. C++ implementation in the form of set of classes to be used directly by the daemon's code, defined in the `device_id` namespace, in the files
     -   `src/device_id.cpp`,
     -   `include/device_id.hpp`.

 The python version serves as a prototyping lab and may provide a richer set of features, but for all intents and purposes the languages defined by these two implementations are equivalent.

 # Python parser `ids.py`